 A: We use the engine power and the spring-line to hold the boat against the dock to keep it as stable as possible while we load guests and gear on board.

 A: In the water, we have 6!
 One boat on the north side of the island which is our biggest v-hull Ocean Spirit, 2 brand new catamarans Eagle Ray 2 and Leopard Ray 2, a further 2 v-hulls Sunset Diver 2 and Sea Ray, and finally everyone’s favorite Eagle Ray.

 A bit about myself, I am Mel, originally from the rolling hills of Alberta, Canada where my boat driving skills all began.
-I have been an instructor for over 12 years, the last 5 as a PADI IDC Staff instructor with 2019 Elite 50 status.
-Crazy to believe I joined the Sunset family 2 years ago, time flies when you’re living the dream.
-Currently back in Canada waiting out the COVID-19 situation we find ourselves in.
+I have been an instructor for over 10 years, the last 5 as a PADI IDC Staff instructor with 2017/18/19 Elite 50 status.
+Crazy to believe I joined the Sunset family 5 years ago, time flies when you’re living the dream.